Learning syntactic analysis in an easy and fast way

 A certain Saturday...

 My initial reaction was a feeling that it would not be possible.
 But, questioning and reflecting that conclusions can be superficial, premature, hasty, I decided to try something, even if it was out of conscience.
-By the way, if it were today, it would be easier; My thinking could be described as "it doesn't seem possible with the information and options I have so far."
+By the way, if it were today, it would be easier; my thinking could be described as "it doesn't seem possible with the information and options I have so far."

 Searching then for what to do, the idea of making a mind map emerged.

 I already had good experience in making mind maps of discursive texts.
-It also had an app, which would make editing and printing easier; In my opinion, paper was the best option for him to use the mind map.
+I also had an app, which would make editing and printing easier; In my opinion, paper was the best option for him to use the mind map.

 Version 1

-I took the Portuguese textbook and went through the chapters, selecting the relevant content and putting it on the mind map, following the structure of the book: subject, predicate, verb, direct and indirect objects, classification of sentences and so on, with detailed subtopics.
+I took the textbook (Portuguese) and went through the chapters, selecting the relevant content and putting it on the mind map, following the structure of the book: subject, predicate, verb, direct and indirect objects, classification of sentences and so on, with detailed subtopics.
 This first version was similar to the one below (the original has not been preserved):

 I showed him the mind map while still on the computer, to check if at least I was in the right direction.
-He didn't even have to speak; His expression revealed to me that there had been no progress.
+He didn't even have to speak; his expression revealed to me that there had been no progress.

-What would be missing?
+What could be missing?

 Version 2